SupImDos/embassy-rp-skeleton/README.md

 ![Raspberry Pi Pico Debug Probe Wiring][18]

-The connections in the diagram above are listed below.
+The connections shown in the diagram above are listed below.

 ```
 Pico A GND -> Pico B GND